Why Should I do International Operations Training?

 A specific international operations training curriculum is not described by FAA regulations nor by Annex 2 to the ICAO.
 The FAA requires that private operators (at a minimum) to “Be Familiar” with the Oceanic/Remote flight operation intended.
 A comprehensive commercial training provider’s oceanic operations course is useful in fulfilling this requirement.
 Commercial flight operators will need to satisfy the international operations training requirement found in their Operations Specifications.

 Detailed requirements are made of commercial and FAA Part 91K operators for international procedures training.
 In some cases FAA Inspectors have accepted military training records, indicating prior oceanic operations experience, as proof of training.
-More information on what constitutes an adequate program of instruction can be found in the FAA’s Aviation Safety Inspector’s Handbook, FAA Order 8900.1, Volume 4, Chapter 12.
+More information on what constitutes an adequate program of instruction can be found in the FAA’s Aviation Safety Inspector’s Handbook, FAA Order 8900.1, Volume 4, Chapter 12, Paragraph 4-1289 and Paragraph 1299 D, 2.
 From what I have seen, inside ARGUS and IS-BAO there is a general requirement for "International Procedures" training but, no specific course outlined.
 Popular choices usually include RVSM/TCAS II, Worldwide Contingencies and PANS-Ops differences.

 What Does International Flight Resources’ Training Cover?

 Tailoring your training to what you have identified inside your SMS is wise.
 This way your pilots see material that is not already common to your knowledge base and meets the threats before the operating pilots.
 We have had good response to a scenario based recurrent program.
 Basically, you run a sample flight plan or use one from your files and forward a copy to us for review.
 We use this in the recurrent to brief and brainstorm specific issues inside your international operation.
 We can ensure that full coverage is given to the subjects that are usually required for an international procedures recurrent.
-This course outline we use comes directly from the FAA aviation safety inspector’s Handbook, FAA Order 8900.1, Volume 4, Chapter 12, Paragraph 4-1286.
+The course outline we use comes directly from the FAA aviation safety inspector’s Handbook, FAA Order 8900.1, Volume 4, Chapter 12, Paragraph 4-1289(LOAs) and Volume 3, Chapter 18, Section 3-5 (OpsSpecs).
 Below here is a comprehensive list of the subject material covered.

 - ICAO measurement standards and operational rules, regulations and procedures